i) Sale and transfers to / from HTM category

 fortnightly intervals and those for hedging purposes are accounted for,

 on accrual basis.

 - Collaterals are also obtained depending on the terms of sanction.

-Provision for Income Tax for the current year of Rs. (-)441.01 crore
+Provision for Income Tax for the current year of Rs. (-) 69.56 Crores

-earlier years on the basis of Minimum Alternate Tax (MAT) in accordance
+opinion of Tax Consultant, Minimum Alternate Tax (MAT) in accordance

-with Section 115JB of the Income Tax Act 1961.
-Considering the future
+with Section 115JB of the Income Tax Act, 1961 is not applicable to the

 The disclosures under Accounting Standards issued by the Institute of

 Chartered Accountants of India (ICAI) (to the extent applicable) are